 - Choose an exercise program that you will actually do!
 Don't design a great, Parkinson's-specific program and then skip it because it's too hard or not fun. - Follow a varied routine.
-Perform simple stretches and posture exercises daily, and make sure to include aerobic and strengthening exercises several times per week. - Keep intensity at a level that feels "somewhat hard" for you.
-You will get stronger by increasing the difficulty of the exercise. - Consider joining an exercise class or group.
-Classes are a good motivation and also provide an opportunity to socialize and receive guidance from trained instructors. - Try exercise videos or home exercise equipment if it is difficult to get out.
-Exercise at home can be just as valuable as at a gym or in a class. - Music can enhance performance by providing rhythm to coordinate movement. - Be creative with your fitness.
-Challenge yourself and have fun! - Consider attending a Moving Day Walk for Parkinson's in your area to keep moving and strengthen your PD fitness community.
+Perform simple stretches and posture exercises daily, and make sure to include aerobic and strengthening exercises several times per week. - Keep intensity at a level that feels "somewhat hard" for you. - Consider joining an exercise class or group.
+Classes are good motivation and also provide an opportunity to socialize.
+Trained instructors give clear guidelines and offer modifications. - Try exercise videos or home exercise equipment if it is difficult to get out. - Music can enhance performance by providing rhythm to coordinate movement. - Be creative with your fitness.Challenge yourself and have fun! - Consider attending Moving Day, a Walk for Parkinson's, in your area to keep moving and strengthen your PD fitness community.